 Amazon Prime Benefit #2: Prime Wardrobe

 On paper — er, on the screen? — Prime Wardrobe is definitely enticing, offering free shipping and free returns, and a try-before-you-buy formula offering a seven-day grace period in which you can try on your purchases at home before getting charged for any of it.
 Considering that most of us already conduct our online shopping this way — how much of that Zara haul do you actually intend to keep once it arrives at your door? — you might as well let Amazon make it easy for you.
-While the site is building their “directional” inventory through hyper-limited influencer collaborations and a mini-Shopbop, most of the assortment in Prime wardrobe consists of casual duds for work and weekend, so I’d recommend it for stocking up on basics from brands like Superga, Levi’s, and Reebok.
+While the site is building its “directional” inventory through hyper-limited influencer collaborations and a mini Shopbop, most of the assortment in Prime wardrobe consists of casual duds for work and weekend, so I’d recommend it for stocking up on basics from brands like Superga, Levi’s, and Reebok.

 One area where Prime Wardrobe will really come in handy?
 Swimwear.
 Trying on a new one-piece in the kind, carefully calibrated lighting of your own home sounds much more appealing than being exposed to the self-esteem-sucking fluorescent bulbs at a department store.

 Amazon Prime Benefit #3: Amazon Fresh & Whole Foods Member Savings